Contents

 Excessive Light.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you occasionally tidy your windows, you’ll need to clean up the skylight more often.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
+If you occasionally tidy your windows, you’ll need to clean the skylight regularly.
+Plus, installing the roof is the only method to clean up the beyond a skylight.

-Many standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the cost.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard alternative on this list.
+If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.